ChaalBaaz

-The film was loosely an adaptation of the film Seeta Aur Geeta and had its story written by Rajesh Mazumdar.
+The film was an adaptation of the film Seeta Aur Geeta and had its story written by Rajesh Mazumdar.
 It was produced by A. Poorna Chandra Rao under the Lakshmi Productions banner.
 The duo Laxmikant–Pyarelal composed the soundtrack with lyrics penned by Anand Bakshi.
 Manmohan Singh handled the cinematography while Afaque Hussain served as the editor.

-Upon its release, ChaalBaaz was well received by critics and audiences alike, and emerged a commercial success, eventually becoming the fifth-highest-grossing film of 1989.
+Upon its release, ChaalBaaz was well received by critics and audiences alike, and emerged as a commercial success, eventually becoming the fifth-highest-grossing film of 1989.
 It had a net gross of about ₹8 crore.
-Among the elements of the movie that were highly appreciated included the film's story, music and Sridevi's performance in the dual role, which is considered to be one of her best.
+Among the elements of the movie that were highly appreciated were the film's story, music, and Sridevi's performance in the dual role, which is considered to be one of her best.
 At the 35th Filmfare Awards, the film received three nominations and won two awards: Best Actress (Sridevi) and Best Choreographer (Saroj Khan).
-It was remade in Kannada as Rani Maharani (1990) and in Odia as Ganga Jamuna (1993).
+It was remade twice in Kannada as Rani Maharani (1990) and Naa Rani Nee Maharani (2010).